Cholesterol

+Cholesterol is the principal sterol of all animals, distributed in body tissues, especially the brain and spinal cord, and in animal fats and oils.

-Cholesterol is any of a class of certain organic molecules called lipids.
-It is a sterol (or modified steroid), a type of lipid.
-Cholesterol is biosynthesized by all animal cells and is an essential structural component of animal cell membranes.
-When chemically isolated, it is a yellowish crystalline solid.
+Cholesterol is biosynthesized by all animal cells and is an essential structural and signaling component of animal cell membranes.

-Cholesterol also serves as a precursor for the biosynthesis of steroid hormones, bile acid and vitamin D. Cholesterol is the principal sterol synthesized by all animals.
 In vertebrates, hepatic cells typically produce the greatest amounts.
+In the brain, astrocytes produce cholesterol and transport it to neurons.
 It is absent among prokaryotes (bacteria and archaea), although there are some exceptions, such as Mycoplasma, which require cholesterol for growth.
+Cholesterol also serves as a precursor for the biosynthesis of steroid hormones, bile acid, and vitamin D.

+Elevated levels of cholesterol in the blood, especially when bound to low-density lipoprotein (LDL, often referred to as "bad cholesterol"), may increase the risk of cardiovascular disease.

 François Poulletier de la Salle first identified cholesterol in solid form in gallstones in 1769.
-However, it was not until 1815 that chemist Michel Eugène Chevreul named the compound "cholesterine".
+In 1815, chemist Michel Eugène Chevreul named the compound "cholesterine".

 Etymology

 The word cholesterol comes from Ancient Greek chole- 'bile' and stereos 'solid', followed by the chemical suffix -ol for an alcohol.